logiquants/Logiquants-Website/content/blog/3-15-22-oil-gas-and-cpg-analysis-copy-copy.md

 type = "featured"

 +++
 <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">Welcome to my review on the best brokerages in Canada.
 I will be focusing on the overall features that each brokerage has to offer.
 While **Qtrade**, **TD Direct Investing**, and **Questrade** are the best options for many Canadians, a sophisticated investor may be better off using a different brokerage.
-Feel free to contact me at cameron@logiquants.ca with any questions or concerns.</span></span>
+Feel free to contact me at <div style="display: inline">cameron@logiquants.ca</div> with any questions or concerns.</span></span>

 ### Pick #1: Qtrade